 401 Centralia College Blvd.
-360-623-8942 • scholarships@centralia.edu www.centralia.edu/admissions/finaid/scholarships.html
+360-623-8942

 Centralia College, through its foundation, has an array of scholarships available to new and continuing students.
 Scholarship applications are available on the college's and foundation's websites beginning in December and are typically due on March 1.
-Recipients are selected based on academic excellence, community service/ work experience/school activities, a personal essay, writing sample, and potential for success.
+Recipients are selected based on multiple levels of academic excellence, community service/work experience/school activities, a personal essay, writing sample, and potential for success.
 A single application applies to all scholarships to be awarded.
 The Scholarship Committee will notify recipients during spring quarter.
 Eligibility criteria for the scholarships vary.